 High-Rise condos for sale today can be designed as soft lofts, have multiple floors and have the opportunity for a luxury of options when purchased in the development or preconstruction phase.
 Building to building, units have a huge range for layout, upgrades, amenities, ceiling heights and storage space.
 A buyer or renter will need to know what's on their priority list or they risk being overwhelmed by the choices.
 One commonality will probably be floor to ceiling windows.
 Growing in popularity is also an open plan for the main living area, something easily found in high-rises today.
 Anything over eight stories, or a height that firefighters would have difficulty reaching, qualifies as High-Rise.
 New High-Rise condos for sale in some cities will follow neighbourhood design and sightlines, with some areas upholding height guidelines.
 Other cities are in a race for the sky and 50 floors wouldn't be out of the ordinary.
 This is especially true for the glass towers that have so much more flexibility.
 The record holders and breakers are pushing high rise living ever further with 100+ floor residential towers.
 Some aiming to push past a full kilometre into the sky.

-If you're looking for more High-Rise condo buildings in this area, the neighbourhoods Douglas-Gilpin and Burnaby are nearby.
-This neighbourhood is Bikeable with a bike score of 56.
-Good Transit is available in Ardingley-Sprott.
-Ardingley-Sprott is Car-Dependent with a walk score of 20.
+If you're looking for more High-Rise condo buildings in this area, the neighbourhoods Burnaby and Marlborough are nearby.
+This neighbourhood is Somewhat Bikeable with a bike score of 46.
+Some Transit is available in Douglas-Gilpin.
+Douglas-Gilpin is Car-Dependent with a walk score of 14.